B.S. in Biomedical Engineering, Antioquia School of Engineering & Health Sciences Institute, Colombia, 2003

 Ph.D. in Physiology, University of Kentucky, Lexington, KY, 2014

-The first project studies the molecular machinery involved in the activity-dependent remodeling of the cytoskeleton in the inner ear sensory organelles, which are known as stereocilia.
+I am currently studying the molecular machinery involved in the activity-dependent remodeling of the cytoskeleton in the inner ear sensory organelles, which are known as stereocilia.
 We recently found that the stability of these actin-filled projections depends on the constant influx of calcium through the mechano-electrical transduction (MET) channels that are located at the tips of stereocilia (Velez-Ortega, et al., eLife, 2017).
 We found that the blockage of MET channels or the breakage of their gating tip links leads to the shortening of stereocilia; but once the blockage is removed or the tip links regenerate, stereocilia are able to regrow.
 Based on the changes in stereocilia height in response to variations in the resting MET current, I hypothesize that the stereocilia actin cytoskeleton exhibits activity-dependent plasticity.
-This project constitues the first step in the search for the molecular players involved in this type of cytoskeleton remodeling.
+This project (funded by NIDCD/NIH) constitues the first step in the search for the molecular players involved in this type of cytoskeleton remodeling.

-- 2018/May - New Grant by the National Institute on Deafness and Other Communication Disorders (NIDCD): R21 Early Career Research Award!
+- 2018/May - Cata receives a New Grant by NIDCD: an R21 Early Career Research Award!

-- 2018/Apr - New Grant by the Hearing Health Foundation!
+- 2018/Apr - Cata receives a New Grant by the Hearing Health Foundation!

 -2017/Nov - New publication in The Hearing Journal.

--2016/Dec - Finalist for the 2016 Kaluza Prizes for Excellence in Graduate Research by the American Society for Cell Biology
+-2016/Dec - Cata is a finalist for the 2016 Kaluza Prizes for Excellence in Graduate Research by the American Society for Cell Biology

-- 2016/Nov - New Grant by the American Hearing Research Foundation!
+- 2016/Nov - Cata receives a New Grant by the American Hearing Research Foundation!

-- 2016/May - Postdoctoral spotlight by the UK Office of Biomedical Education
+- 2016/May - Postdoctoral spotlight of Cata by the UK Office of Biomedical Education

-- 2015/Dec - Second Place at the UK College of Medicine Postdoctoral Poster Competition
+- 2015/Dec - Cata receives Second Place at the UK College of Medicine Postdoctoral Poster Competition

 - Mechanotransduction current is essential for stability of the transducing stereocilia in mammalian auditory hair cells.
 Vélez-Ortega AC, Freeman MJ, Indzhykulian AA, Grossheim JM, Frolenkov GI. eLife.
 2017; 6.
 PMID: 28350294